-“At this point I was desperate for money and so I started working in the hostel for free accommodation and took on any other jobs I could get.”
+“At this point, I was desperate for money, so I started working in the hostel for free accommodation and took on any other jobs I could get.”

 I couldn’t help it.
 Don’t get me wrong, I love Europe and Dublin, but I just couldn’t wait to get out again and explore more of the other side of the world.
-My destination this time - New Zealand.
+My destination this time: New Zealand.

 request proof that I had sufficient funds to support myself – phew!

-At this point I was desperate for money and so I started working in the hostel for free accommodation and took on any other jobs I could get.
-I worked in a brewery for one day with the perk of getting a free crate of beer at the end of the day, yay!
+At this point, I was desperate for money, so I started working in the hostel for free accommodation and took on any other jobs I could get.
+I worked in a brewery for one day, with the perk of getting a free crate of beer at the end of the day—yay!
 I planted onions for two days, which was truly back-breaking work.

 The next day I found myself on a ferry back to Wellington on the North Island.
-As soon as I arrived I started working for free accommodation at a hostel and I spent all my free time looking for a job, any job, anywhere.
+As soon as I arrived, I started working for free accommodation at a hostel, and I spent all my free time looking for a job, any job, anywhere.

 Author - Jenny Ziemen